Menopause

 Vaginal pessary

-A vaginal pessary is a device that is inserted into the vagina and releases hormones to help relieve symptoms such as vaginal dryness, itching and pain during intercourse.
-Pessaries can be inserted using an applicator, and are inserted into your vagina as far as it comfortably goes.
+A vaginal pessary is a device that is inserted to the vagina and releases hormones to help relieve symptoms such as vaginal dryness, itching and pain during intercourse.
+Pessaries can be inserted using an applicator, into your vagina as far as it comfortably goes.

 Vaginal Ring

-A vaginal ring is a small plastic device that you can insert into your vagina to slowly release oestrogen.
+A vaginal ring is a small plastic device that you can insert into your vagina and it slowly releases oestrogen.
 It needs to be changed every 4-6 weeks.
 Vaginal rings help relieve symptoms like vaginal dryness, itching and pain during intercourse.
 Once in place, it should not be felt by either partner during sex, but if you do feel it then you should remove the ring.

-The final type of HRT is the Mirena coil.
-It is usually used to treat heavy periods - which 25% of menopausal people experience
+The final type of HRT is the Mirena coil, it is usually used to treat heavy periods - which 25% of menopausal women experience

 Mirena coil

-The Mirena coil is an intrauterine device and a type of HRT that gets inserted into your uterus by a doctor.
+The Mirena coil is an intrauterine device and a type of HRT that gets inserted to your uterus by a doctor.
 It slowly releases progesterone and only needs to be replaced every 3-5 years.
-The Mirena Coil is often used to treat some of the heavy period symptoms that people have during perimenopause.
+The Mirena Coil often used to treat some of the heavy period symptoms that some women have during peri-menopause.
 This can help reduce the amount of vaginal bleeding and make your periods shorter and lighter.
-The Mirena coil is also beneficial as it acts as a contraceptive and can be used alongside other types of HRT like gels, tablets or patches.
+The Mirena coil is also beneficial as it acts as a contraceptive and can be used alongside other types of HRT like, gels, tablets or patches.

 Your doctor will help you work out which type and method of application of HRT is best for you

-Usually, doctors will start you on the lowest dose of HRT with the lowest health risks, and then increase it if it's not working for you.
+Usually, doctors will start you on the lowest does of HRT with the lowest health risks, and then increase it if it's not working for you.
 Lots of people feel the positive effects of HRT soon after they start taking it, but healthcare professionals usually recommend you keep taking HRT for around 3 months to notice the full effect.
-If at this point it's still not working, you should try different doses of oestrogen and progesterone or a different type of HRT.
-Sometimes it does take a while to try to find which is best for you and your personal circumstances.
+If at this point it's still not working, you should try different doses of oestrogen and progesterone, or a different type of HRT.
+Sometimes it does take a while to trial which is best for your and your personal circumstances.

 If you're a Fertifa patient looking to understand more about HRT, get in touch via the app.
 Our doctors and nurses can talk you through HRT and give you a prescription if they agree it's suitable for your menopause symptoms.